 This is where the fastest wooden roller coaster rankings run into a bit of a speed bump.
 Outlaw Run opened in 2013 and was among the first to incorporate the innovative "topper track" developed by ride manufacturer Rocky Mountain Construction.
 Unlike a traditional wooden coaster, a steel runner covers the entire length of track in the newfangled rides.
 That allows the trains to use polyurethane wheels (similar to the ones that are used on steel coasters) and to perform elements such as inversions that classic wooden coasters are incapable of delivering.
 It also probably allows the modified coasters to go faster than traditional wooden coasters -- hence the problem with the rankings.

-You can read more about the breakthrough track design in my preview of Outlaw Run.
-You can also read about another Rocky Mountain wooden coaster innovation, the "Iron Horse" track, in my review of Iron Rattler.Continue to 8 of 12 below.
+You can read more about the breakthrough track design in this preview of Outlaw Run.
+You can also read about another Rocky Mountain wooden coaster innovation, the "Iron Horse" track, in this review of Iron Rattler.Continue to 8 of 12 below.

 08 of 12